This post is a part of a 3-part series:

 60,000 pageviews / 1,000 * $10.00 RPM = $600/mo with MediaVine!

 I say we had an estimated 60,000 pageviews because our Google Analytics tracking stopped for a few months this spring.
 Like I said, we are AM.A.TUERS!
-We hired a friend to help us get Google Analytics working, among other things.
+We hired a friend to help us get Google Analytics working, along with some other things.
 Actually, we HAD to get that set back up because MediaVine needs proof of your 25,000+ sessions per month from Google Analytics.

 June and July 2018 – Learning And Implementing